11th Army Aviation Brigade

-The 11th Army Aviation Brigade (MUNA1604, MM B4067) is an army aviation formation of the Ukrainian Ground Forces.
+The 11th Separate Army Aviation Brigade Kherson (MUNA1604, MM B4067) is an army aviation formation of the Ukrainian Ground Forces.
 The brigade is directly subordinated to the Ukrainian Ground Forces command and operates a variety of rotor wing aircraft.

 History

 On 12 January 1992, after the Dissolution of the Soviet Union, the 320th Separate Helicopter Regiment swore an oath of allegiance to Ukraine.
 During the war in Abkhazia, the unit's personnel and helicopters, along with other air units, participated in the Ukrainian Humanitarian Mission in Georgia from 8 to 26 October 1993 evacuating more than 2,000 Georgian civilians from the Kodori Valley, two helicopters of the brigade were damaged by shelling and firing during the evacuation process.
 In 1994, the unit, together with several other military units became the 2nd Army Aviation Brigade of the Odessa Military District.
 On 20 August 2003, it became the 11th Aviation Regiment within the 79th Airmobile Brigade and was again expanded to a brigade in 2013.
 Since 2012, units of the brigade have been performing operations as part of MONUSCO in the DRC.

 With the beginning of the War in Donbass, units of the brigade were involved in reinforcing Ukrainian troops on the administrative border with Crimea.
 On 13 June 2014, an Mi-8 helicopter of the brigade received the task of evacuating the wounded from the area of the city of Amvrosiivka flying across about 20 km over the territory controlled by separatists, where another helicopter of the 11th brigade was attacked by separatists, a day prior.
 So, they had to fly at low altitude to protect the aircraft from missiles.
 Suddenly, the helicopter was attacked with small arms killing Captain Andriy Pavlovych Tykholoz, of the brigade on spot.
 On 11 July 2014, Captain Oleksandr Mykhailovych Melenchuk was killed while on a combat helicopter flight.
 On 7 August 2014, an Mi-8MT medical helicopter of the brigade was attacked near Savur-Mohyla, Captain Dmitry Artsylenko was wounded in the head by a sniper bullet.
 The separatists fired from two positions with large-caliber machine guns, the two gunners from the helicopter responded with fire.
 On 12 August, Artsylenko Dmytro Yuriyovych died in a hospital in Dnipropetrovsk from his injuries.
 On 10 February 2015, a soldier of the brigade Devyatkin Viktor Viktorovich was killed in the February 2015 Kramatorsk rocket attack.
 On 18 March 2015, 168 fighters of the brigade were withdrawn from the ATO zone, the brigade suffered three direct in-combat fatalities during the period of its deployment in the ATO.